Seeed-Studio/Seeed_Arduino_RotaryEncoder/README.md

 -Start a project.

--Create the callback function and set the Encoder pin.(just set SIGA)
+-Create the callback function and set the Encoder pin.(just set SIGA.SIGB pin is equal to SIGA pin plus 1.)

    ```
    #include "GroveEncoder.h"